 — Chris Coursey, Mayor (former), City of Santa Rosa

 City of Hayward: convened and facilitated experts for a daylong discussion on infill policy opportunities for Hayward elected officials, city staff, and other stakeholders.
-Policy report is forthcoming.
+Read the resulting policy report Accelerating Infill in Hayward.